-On behalf of the community behavioral health organizations we support across the country, we are proud to recognize Mental Health Month and celebrate the behavioral health heroes on the frontlines.
-To help you do the same, we are sharing the following resources for consideration:
+On behalf of the mental health and substance use treatment organizations we support across the country, we are proud to recognize Mental Health Month in May and support behavioral health care all year long.
+We hope these resources will help you now and in the future!

 Mental Health Facts & Figures